Order today and we will ship before

 Ikkanmaki is a very specific wrapping that makes the center of the Tsuka flat.
 This is a popular wrapping in Iai schools with an important number of single handed techniques/moves.

 In order secure the Menuki correctly, the cord goes over the Menuki on each side (which may significantly hide the Menuki on the smaller ones).
+Finaly, the Gangimaki style, sometimes also called "Katatemaki" is more suited for decoration than practice because of the risks of the Menuki falling.

 The Samekawa or "shark skin" is the part under the Tsukaito.
 Despite being called a "samekawa", and because shark hunting isn't really a thing nowadays, stingray skin is used instead.
 Its main purpose is to keep the Tsukaito in place and to reinforce the Tsuka structure.
 The same is sanded and polished in order to produce a durable high quality type of leather.